shubhamkadam039/Cybersecurity-Internship---Task-4/README.md

 - Error: `'telnet' is not recognized as...`
   (Telnet client not installed by default on Windows)

-_See screenshot: Telnet client test and error shown_
+_See screenshot: Telnet client test and error shown (Screenshot 161736)

 - Used **PowerShell** alternative command:
   ```powershell